 - Obtain a DENTPIN®

-- Register for a DENTPIN® at: https://www.ada.org/education/testing/exams/dentpin
+- Register here: https://www.ada.org/education/testing/exams/dentpin

 - Review the DAT Candidate Guide

-- Download the official guide here: https://www.ada.org/education/testing/exams/dental-admission-test-dat
+- Download the official guide: https://www.ada.org/education/testing/exams/dental-admission-test-dat

 - Submit the DAT Application